Aims of the Core Curriculum

 Language and Study Abroad

 Plan II students are especially encouraged to study abroad, and many good senior theses are based on study abroad experiences.
 The curriculum is flexible enough to allow for this.
-In addition, like all UT students, Plan II students satisfy (and often exceed) the equivalent of a four-semester language requirement.
+In addition, like all UT students, Plan II students satisfy (and often exceed) the equivalent of basic language requirement.

 The State of Texas mandates six hours of US history and six hours of US government including Texas government.